 A. Text is compatible with assistive technology.
-Pass Additional Information: Able to zoom in and out.
+Pass Additional Information: 5/5 chapters pass.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: Able to change font and background color.
+Pass Additional Information: 5/5 chapters pass.